How to Prescreen for the Best Candidate for the Job

 Additionally, it can be extremely helpful to the candidate for names and phone numbers of former supervisors to check as references; if the candidate is currently employed, ask whether it's permissible to contact his or her current place of employment.

-Along with professional, your company may choose to request personal references.
+Along with professionals, your company may choose to request personal references.
 Since many employers may hesitate to give out information about one of their employees, you may want to have the applicant sign a waiver that states the employee authorizes former and/or current employers to disclose information about them.

 Screening a resume is much different than screening an application.
 When looking at candidates’ resumes, it can help to have the job description and specifications of the job you are hiring for in front of you so you can keep the qualities and skills you are looking for clearly in mind.